tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-4/talk-12-talk-12-Secure_Programming_and_Scripting/talk-12-Secure_Programming_and_Scripting.md

 ---
 icon:
-  type: ph:code-bold
+  type: mdi:help-circle-outline
-  color: 2196F3
+  color: 398126
 ---

-Secure Programming and Scripting

-This module aims to equip students with the knowledge and skills to apply best security practices wh ...
+This module aims to equip students with the knowledge and skills to apply best security practices when programming in a range of languages and environ ...